 The Internship must be completed within the semester the student has registered for INFO 294.
 With prior approval, a student may begin the Internship prior to the beginning of the semester, but under no circumstances will a student be permitted to begin more than two weeks prior to the official first day of classes.

-Internship Status posts (via Discussion Forums on Canvas) are due on the following Tuesdays by 4:00pm (Pacific): September 8th, October 6th, November 10th, December 1st
+Internship Status posts (via Discussion Forums on Canvas) are due on the following days by 4:00pm (Pacific): September 7th, October 5th, November 9th, December 1st

 Course Workload Expectations

 Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of forty-five hours over the length of the course (normally 3 hours per unit per week with 1 of the hours used for lecture) for instruction or preparation/studying or course related activities including but not limited to internships, labs, clinical practica.
 Other course structures will have equivalent workload expectations as described in the syllabus.